The RCOG's royal history, from early 20th century to today

 The foundation stone of the new building was laid in 1957 by Her Majesty Queen Elizabeth The Queen Mother, who was then Patron of the College.

 The new College building was completed in 1960 and formally opened by Her Majesty The Queen in July of that year.
 In 2001 the subterranean Education Centre was opened, providing the College with a 21st century conference facility.

-In late 2019, the RCOG is moving to a new building in London Bridge which will safeguard and enhance the College for future generations.
-Read more about the College's plans.
+In late 2019, the RCOG moved to a new building in London Bridge which will safeguard and enhance the College for future generations.
+Read more about the College's new home and facilities.

 2018: The RCOG welcomes a new Royal Patron